consoli-tech/terms.liftstation.cloud/index.md

 ### Accuracy of Materials

 The materials appearing on our website are not comprehensive and are for general information purposes only.
-Consolidated Utilities, Inc. does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on this website, or otherwise relating to such materials or on any resources linked to this website.
+Consoli Tech, LLC does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on this website, or otherwise relating to such materials or on any resources linked to this website.

 ### Links

-Consolidated Utilities, Inc. has not reviewed all of the sites linked to its website and is not responsible for the contents of any such linked site.
-The inclusion of any link does not imply endorsement, approval, or control by Consolidated Utilities, Inc. of the site.
+Consoli Tech, LLC has not reviewed all of the sites linked to its website and is not responsible for the contents of any such linked site.
+The inclusion of any link does not imply endorsement, approval, or control by Consoli Tech, LLC of the site.
 Use of any such linked site is at your own risk and we strongly advise you make your own investigations with respect to the suitability of those sites.

 ### Right to Terminate